How much has government awarded to Ashbourne and how much in total will be spent on these projects?

 Where can I find out what’s happening/why hasn’t there been more information about the proposals sent out to people?

 There have already been several updates provided by the district council as well as regular features in the Ashbourne News Telegraph.
 Local partners have been promoting the bid and the local MP – Sarah Dines – has been keeping people informed about the proposals and her support for them.The district council has set up a dedicated section on its website at www.derbyshiredales.gov.uk/ashbourne-reborn with key information about the bid and the project plans.
 Regular bulletins and updates will be available on the website and via the district council’s Ashbourne Reborn newsletter – sign up at www.derbyshiredales.gov.uk/enewsreg We are working closely with partners to ensure we get out information as widely and effectively as possible.
-There will be a Town Team public meeting on 20th March at 6pm at Ashbourne Methodist Church where people can find out more about the bid and sign-up for further information.
-You can sign up for email updates (click the Ashbourne Reborn option).
+A packed public meeting took place on 20th March at 6pm at Ashbourne Methodist Church where more than 250 people found out more about the bid.
+You can view the slides presented at the meeting Ashbourne Reborn public meeting presentations [PDF6.9MB] and watch the video of the meeting again below:

 What happens if there is a change of government and they decide to stop the funding?